 Even if you've got a killer topic, it can be tough to get started actually writing your content.
 I know.
 Beating writer's block is a key tool in the quest to be more productive.
-Here's one way to get started, using the Content-Purpose-Audience Strategy©.
-[Read up on all the ways to use this kick-ass writing tool]
+Here's one way to get started, using the People-Information-Goals Strategy©.

 How to draft

-Though there are many different ways to draft from the C-P-A, here are four popular and effective combinations:
+Though there are many different ways to draft from the PIG, here are four popular and effective combinations:

 The cool part of this process is that it enables you to quickly test drive different organizational structures to see which one best suits your purpose, audience and delivery method.
 And you can easily drop in calls to action, even as subheads.